stojnovsky/clappr-bandwidth-analyzer/README.md

 });
 ```

-How to customizе and defalt settings:
+How to customizе and default settings:

 ```javascript
 var player = new Clappr.Player({